Support

 A perpetual inventory system works through the continuous updating of inventory counts as items are bought and sold.
 Each time a sale is made, the perpetual inventory system records two double-entry transactions.

 The first record is a debit to accounts receivable with a matching credit to sales.
+The second is a debit against COGS and a matching credit to inventory.

 1. Sales are recorded across the business